KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Summary

 Even thoough the U.S. still has the largest percentage of United Methodist members, this number is steadily decreasing.
-Meanwhile, at this pace, Africa will have more than double the members of the U.S. by 2020.
+Meanwhile, at this rate, Africa, a continent with a population of 1+ billion, will have twice as many United Methodist members as the U.S. by 2020.

-Meanwhile, membership in Africa threatens to overtake that of the United States.
 Growth in the Phillipines is big percentage-wise though considerably smaller than that of Africa in comparison.
 Membership in Europe and Euroasia is declining, but already small.

-At this rate, Africa will have more than doubled the U.S. in United Methodist membership by 2020.
-And Africa has room for growth with its population of 1+ billion.

 Though of course, the United Methodist Church should seek to minister to all of its members, a timely opportunity exists to minister to people through technology, including in regions of rapid membership growth.